 Using the Report

 The disclosure report contains a number of different attributes or fields.
 These are study number, payee, PI or lead researcher, city, state and amount.

-- The study identification number reflects VHC's internal number which is used by VHC (and it's parent companies, GSK and Pfizer) for tracking purposes.
-This identification number is also used for the clinical studies that are made publicly available on clinical study registers such as ClinicalTrials.gov
+- The study identification number reflects VHC's internal number that is used by VHC (and its parent companies, GSK and Pfizer) for tracking purposes.
+This identification number is also used for the clinical studies that are made publicly available on clinical study registers such as ClinicalTrials.gov.

 - The city/state fields correspond to the location of the PI or lead researcher and not necessarily to the payee.